Tesco is reportedly facing Britain’s largest ever equal pay claim with a bill potentially running to £4 billion.

 The most important thing for a large organisation is to have a pay and reward structure that gives them a focus for what they want to achieve and how they want to achieve it.
 The pay structure needs to enable them to achieve consistency of pay across both gender, accountability and responsibility.

-Tesco should have in place a pay and regards policy and procedure that determines the value of a job.
+Tesco should have in place a pay and reward policy and procedure that determines the value of a job.
 This optimises the opportunity for fairness and equality of pay for all employees.

 Many organisations know they are paying more for men than for women and the big change is that they now have to do something about it.
 This is the start of a positive trend and all organisations need to ensure they operate a pay and reward structure which demonstrates equality.